mbilab/mbi-gallery/README.md

 	ex.
 	$('#mydiv').mbi_gallery(//options);
 ###Special function###
 After the page is loaded, press 'Alt+F5' and a page of html code will be created in a new page.
-(That html can be used with this jquery plugin, and will just enable animate and resizing) (No ajax code if be executed with this usage)
+(That html can be used with this jquery plugin, and will just enable animate and resizing)
+(No ajax call in this usage)

 ## Options